 MRCH 4600 - Senior Seminar (3)

 (CSED).
 Concentrated study of factors influencing the transitional process from career academics to career implementation.
-Students enrolling in this course must have completed all courses required for the major and marketing minor.
-PREREQUISITE: completion of all required coursework in general education, concentration, minor, and general electives.
-COREQUISITE: UNIV 4110, 4995, or PADM 4231.
+PREREQUISITE: Students enrolling in this course must have completed all courses required for the degree including the merchandising concentration, minor, general education, and elective requirements.
+COREQUISITE: UNIV 4110, 4995.
+(F, Sp only)